 Based in Colorado in the USA, Dangerous Decibels is an innovative collaboration between basic science researchers, clinicians, museum educators, health communication experts, civic leaders, teachers, public health professionals, and volunteers.
 They have a series of outreach and education resources as well as What’s That Sound? an interactive game that is a great way to show younger kids how hearing loss would affect the way their world sounds.

-The Grow Smart Foundation have developed a noise awareness program targeted at 12 to 13 year old Australians to demonstrate effects of playing personal music players (MP3, mobile phones and iPods) at dangerously high volumes over time.
+The Grow Smart Foundation developed a noise awareness program targeted at 12 to 13 year old Australians to demonstrate effects of playing personal music players (MP3, mobile phones and iPods) at dangerously high volumes over time.
 The fun, interactive multimedia program is designed to be delivered through a variety of different way, from school classroom presentations to public community events.

 Hear 4 Tomorrow